-BOUNDARY ADJUSTMENTS: In 2004, the State of Alaska acquired about 1,439 acres of wetlands located south of the CHA and extending to mean high tide line.
-The parcels were purchased by The Nature Conservancy from the Mental Health Trust, in part, using a coastal wetlands grant from the U.S. Fish and Wildlife Service.
+BOUNDARY ADJUSTMENTS: In 2004, the State of Alaska acquired about 1,439 acres of wetlands located south of the CHA and extending to mean high tide line (Map 1).
+The parcels were purchased by The Nature Conservancy (TNC) from the Mental Health Trust, in part, using a National Coastal Wetland Conservation Grant from the U.S. Fish and Wildlife Service.
 To satisfy grant requirements, the deed included language stating that the lands be managed consistent with the management of the CHA.
-These lands (Map 1) were transferred to DNR under an agreement that DNR would issue a management right to ADF&G to manage the lands consistent with the Dude Creek CHA.
+These lands were transferred to DNR under an agreement that DNR would issue a management right to ADF&G to manage the lands consistent with the Dude Creek CHA.
 The intent was that the lands would eventually be included in the Dude Creek CHA.
-Although these lands are now in state ownership and subject to a conservation easement, it requires an act of the Legislature to include these lands into the CHA.
+Although these lands are now in state ownership, it requires an act of the Legislature to include these lands into the CHA.
+The lands to the east that were purchased and retained by TNC (using grant funding) are subject to a conservation easement held by the state.